 I was involved in running Student Volunteering Week in Southampton in 2014 and 2015, so being on the national team this year was an exciting development opportunity.
 I helped us to reach 12 million Twitter users, secured coverage in the Times Higher Education and Pioneers Post, and supported the Cabinet Office team to prepare a briefing for the Minister for Civil Society ahead of our celebration event.
 Plus, I got to see Jess, a friend from the Southampton Hub committee, longlisted for the Student Volunteer of the Year Award.
 January and February were tiring, but it was worth it to raise the profile of the community work that students carry out around the UK.

 From September to November, I worked with a small team at the Skoll Centre for Social Entrepreneurship to run Emerge – a weekend of keynotes, workshops, masterclasses and debates on creating social impact.
 I learned so much during the process and had the privilege of meeting inspiring people from around the world.
-Watch the video below to see some of the best bits.

 Thanks to a corporate sponsor cancelling a conference, we were treated to two days at a hotel in the Oxfordshire countryside.
-We had graduate training, followed by Team Day and a Gala dinner to mark the launch the Crowdfunder campaign I project managed, which raised over £2000 for local programmes.
+We had graduate training, followed by Team Day and a Gala dinner to mark the launch the Crowdfunder campaign I project managed, which raised £2000 for local programmes.
 It was a nice taste of luxury (my idea of luxury is a comfortable bed and free pineapple), but I still find it hard to process the fact that these kind of trips are the norm if you work for a big business.

 Tour des Hubs